From our 'War Picture of the Week' Archive

 The picture of the Australian soldier carrying a wounded comrade was made two years earlier on the Turkish peninsula Gallipoli.

-If you click on this reel play movieyou can see an excerpt from this movie.
+If you click on this reel you can see an excerpt from this movie.

 Click on the picture to see the next one in this series